This blog contains affiliate links that we use in our homeschool study. Read my disclosures and privacy page.

 - Pick up your litter.
 Cigarettes butts, fishing line and other trash can harm animals and birds along the beach.

 - Wear dark clothing when visiting the beaches at night.
 Follow the conservation guides or professionals when visiting the beach for sea turtle walk.

 - Pay your respect to mother turtles.
-They produces the next generation of the worlds sea turtles.
+They produce the next generation of the world’s sea turtles.